PhD in International Crime and Justice

 |CCJ 6926 Teaching Practicum in Criminal Justice||Not Offered||Onsite||Not Offered|

 International Crime and Justice Electives (9)

-Students must take a minimum of nine credits from courses relevant to international criminal justice with the approval of the graduate program director.
+Students must complete a minimum of nine credits from the following list:

 - CCJ 6620 Immigration and Crime (3)

 - CCJ 6935 Special Topics: Relevant to ICJ (3)

 - CCJ 6XXX Maritime Piracy and Justice (3)

 - DSC 6020 Terrorism and Homeland Security (3)